glebkuznetsov/dotfiles/README.md

-Exporting my vim stuff, mostly for moving around.
+This repository is mostly for my own convenience when I jump among machines.
 And maybe someone else will find it helpful.

 I try to follow the coding conventions here: